wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 1. Click **OK**.

 	A quick measure creates the calculation for you.
 They're easy and fast to create for simple and common calculations.
-You'll create measures without this tool using the formula language in **Lab 06A**.

 1. In the **Fields** pane, inside the **Sales** table, notice the new measure.